ghm17/EncoreDNM/README.md

 # EncoreDNM
-EncoreDNM is a powerful method to estimate concordant de novo mutation associations between disorders.
+EncoreDNM is a powerful method to estimate concordant de novo mutation (DNM) associations between disorders.

 ## Before starting
-EncoreDNM is built upon `R`, make sure that your R-version is no less than 3.5.0, and the R-package `mvtnorm` is required to generate multivariate normal random vectors.
+EncoreDNM is built upon `R`.
+The R-package `mvtnorm` is required to generate multivariate normal random vectors.

 ## Tutorial
 First download EncoreDNM and the corresponding data.